The Miniest Mini Golf Open 2025

 • If the ball is partially in the rock trap and partially on the turf, the ball may be moved fully onto the turf but no relief will be given.

-8. On any putt, if the ball bounces back and exits the course through the yellow-turfed tee-off area, the ball can be reset in the tee-off area by the competitor without a penalty stroke.
-If the ball is hit and returns to the yellow turfed tee-off area and stays within the tee-off area, the ball will be played from the position it stops in the tee-off area.
+8. On any putt, if the ball bounces back and returns back to the yellow-turfed tee-off area, the ball can be reset in any place in the tee-off area by the competitor without a penalty stroke.

 Rules of the Tournament